Step1N/ParkHere/README.md

 2. Run via input file
 ---------------------
-	-a) 	Download jar file
+	-a) 	Generate jar file
 	-b)		Open jar file location in CMD
 	-c)		java -jar parkHere.jar
 	-d)		Ans the question as y and provide file path
 3. Run as command
 -----------------
-	-a) 	Download jar file
+	-a) 	Generate jar file
 	-b)		Open jar file location in CMD
 	-c)		java -jar parkHere.jar
 	-d)		Ans the question as n and follow the instructions